spettersson/splunk4patientprivacy/data_guide.md

 - How log records are separated into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

-### **Define and Create Sourcetype(s)**
+### **Create Sourcetype(s)**

 #### **1. Understand the Log Format(s)**

-The first step is to understand the format of each individual log source, specifically:
+The first step is to understand what logs each system is generating and in which formats.
+When investigating the formats, it is important to consider the following:

-- ❓ Structured (csv, json, xml), unstructured (free-text), or semi-structured
+-  Are the logs structured (csv, json, xml), semi-structured, or unstructured (free-text)❓
-- ❓ Single-Line or Multi-Line
+-  Is each log record made up of a single line or multiple line❓
-- ❓ Log delimiter (that is, what indicates the end and start of a new log record)
+-  What delimiter separates log records delimiter (that is, what indicates the end and start of a new log entry)❓
-- ❓ Log timestamp format
+-  What timestamp format is used❓

 Rule of thumb:
 - Two log sources (for example, F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (for example, Cambio Cosmic) have different formats → Assign each log source a unique sourcetype.